 FARRAR IS AN INTERNATIONAL MEDIA AGENCY WITH TRULY GLOBAL CAPABILITIES.
 WE’RE AT HOME WORKING IN ALL MAJOR MARKETS.

 Digitalisation has fragmented the world of paid communication into a variety of sub-disciplines, holistic media planning is the denominator that straddles this plethora of specialisms as well as the traditional media options.
 Global media planning is driving the communication process, inextricably linked to the creative proposition, often leading it.
 Increasingly its where the ‘big idea’ comes from.

 Different markets evolve at a different pace but the general tendency is undeniable and that is precisely why you (as an advertiser or as an agency) need a proven and successful international media team at your finger-tips.
 You want an international media buying agency that can manage your day to day requirements impeccably but also one that has the confidence and the knowledge to create and manage that ‘big idea’ internationally.
 We can do both these things.
 We’re experienced in a wide range of brand categories and trusted by successful consumer, b2C and b2b names, as well as governments and other public bodies to deliver original and effective communication solutions, on an international basis.

 We know how tough it is out there right now..

-It’s tough operating in a global pandemic, tough for brands, tough for the media and tough for the marketing sector as a whole.
+It’s tough operating in a post-pandemic world, tough for brands, tough for the media and tough for the marketing sector as a whole.
 Every penny counts, identifying the right media strategy is absolutely critical.
 We’re experienced and we’re here to guide you on a multi-market, multi-media basis.
 And we’ll talk facts, not froth.